Gtomwhite-GIT/GetData-034/Readme.md

 * Processes the data in two parts.
 For test and train data respectively.
 * Merges test and train data sets.

--The run_analysis.R code is also commented for the pprocessing
+-The run_analysis.R code is also commented for the processing